mecsbalint/IHNtP/README.md

 1. **Install and Run Docker Desktop:** Download and run the installation file and follow the steps.
 After installation run the Docker Desktop application.
 2. **Set up .env file**
     1. Rename the `.env.example` file to `.env` in the app's root folder
+    2. Optionally you can create an account and registrate your app in [IsThereAnyDeal](https://isthereanydeal.com/apps/my/), and set the `ITAD_API_KEY` variable to your IsThereAnyDeal API key.
+Without it the app will run fine but the prices won't be fetched and displayed.
-    2. Optionally you can change the JWT secret key, the JWT expiration time, the database' username or password, the port number or the database initialization type (for more details see [.env.example](https://github.com/mecsbalint/IHNtP/blob/main/.env.example))
+    3. Optionally you can change the JWT secret key, the JWT expiration time, the database' username or password, the port number or the database initialization type (for more details see [.env.example](https://github.com/mecsbalint/IHNtP/blob/main/.env.example))
 3. **Start the Application:** Run the `docker-start.bat` batch file from the application's root folder.
 4. **Access the Application:** Open a web browser and go to `http://localhost:` + `PORT_NUMBER` to access the frontend (by default it's `http://localhost:5173`).
 The port number can be changed in the `.env.example` file.
 5. **Stop the application:** Run the `docker-stop.bat` batch file from the application's root folder.